-Back in images on the day of January 27, 2022, an international day dedicated to the memory of genocides and the prevention of crimes against humanity
+Back in images on January 27, 2022, the international day dedicated to the memory of genocides and the prevention of crimes against humanity

-On the occasion of January 27, the date on which the Auschwitz-Birkenau camp was discovered 77 years ago, the commemoration ceremony was held this morning in the crypt of the Shoah Memorial in Paris.
+On the occasion of 27 January, the date on which the Auschwitz-Birkenau camp was discovered 77 years ago, a commemoration ceremony was held this morning in the crypt of the Shoah Memorial in Paris.

-Joined in this ceremony the Ambassadors of memory and the final year class of Mrs. Anne Anglès from Victor Duruy high school, who also visited the Memorial and its permanent exhibition.
+Associated with this ceremony were the Ambassadors of Memory and the final year class of Mrs. Anne Anglès from Victor Duruy High School, who also visited the Memorial and its permanent exhibition.

 On the occasion of this commemorative day, the Shoah Memorial in Drancy also received Nathalie Elimas, Secretary of State for Priority Education.